Teacher Tax Deductions Thumbnail

 • first aid training;

-• expenses incurred on school trips, excursions or camps
+• expenses incurred on school trips, excursions, or camps that have an educational benefit related to the school’s curriculum or extracurricular activities.

 What Teacher Tax Deductions Can’t You Claim?